anastasiavepreva/ChemX/docs/methods/benchmarking.md

 ## General Concept

-Benchmarking in the **ChemExtra** project is aimed at evaluating the performance of automated systems for extracting chemical information from scientific literature.
+Benchmarking in the **ChemX** project is aimed at evaluating the performance of automated systems for extracting chemical information from scientific literature.

 The evaluation compares different approaches and types of models, including: